ashleychontos/pySYD/docs/usage/intro.rst

 It may seem like an overwhelming amount but do not fret, this is for good reason -- and that's to make your asteroseismic experience as customized as possible.

-**Note:** As you are navigating this page, keep in mind that we also have a special :ref:`glossary <usage-cli-glossary>` for all our command-line options.
+**Note:** as you are navigating this page, keep in mind that we also have a special :ref:`glossary <user-guide-glossary>` for all our command-line options.
 This includes everything from the variable type, default value and relevant units to how it's stored within the software itself.
-These glossary links are provided at the bottom of each relevant section.
+There are glossary links at the bottom of every section for each of the parameters discussed within that subsection.

 We have broken everything up into smaller groups that are related through some appropriate means.
 For example, all parameters related to the loading and manipulating of data are grouped together in its own `data_analysis` :ref:`parser <user-guide-intro-data>`.
 However the main parser, which is used any time a star is processed, is enormous and therefore we've grouped subparsers by relevant steps (e.g., :ref:`background <user-guide-intro-bg>` and :ref:`global <user-guide-intro-globe>` fits).
-Ultimately we hope this will make it a bit easier to ingest!
+We hope this will make it a bit easier to remember!

  - :ref:`high-level functions <user-guide-intro-high>`
  - :ref:`data analyses <user-guide-into-data>`